jakebalek25/jakebalek25.github.io/_posts/2024-05-19-swinging-too-hard.md

 </div>

-All of the names near the top of the list are players you would expect to have some of the highest exit velocities because of how hard they swing the bat.
+All the names near the top of the list are players you would expect to have some of the highest exit velocities because of how hard they swing the bat.
 However, there are some other trends that are starting to stick out among these hitters.

 Determining Statistical Trends Based on Swing Speed
 ------
 Among the qualified 166 hitters during the beginning of the 2024 season, multiple trends were found relating to swing speed affecting swing and miss numbers.
-I decided to make some simple scatterplot graphs to visualize the distribution of data across the league to see whether or not this was an actual issue.
+I decided to make some simple scatterplot graphs to visualize the distribution of data across the league to determine whether or not this was a real trend.

 <div style="text-align:center;">
   <img src="/images/swingspeed_kpct.png" alt="Illustration of 2024 Swing Speed vs. Strikeout Percentage">